 Please note that once an applicant submits an application on Flexi-Grant®, it is then directed to the designated approver for the employing organisation at which the applicant has applied to host an award (see Application Approvals in the 'Application Guidance Notes' Section).
-It is recommended that referring and supporting participants fulfil their requirements at least 5 working days before the submission deadline to ensure there is sufficient time for organisational approval.
+It is recommended that referring and supporting participants fulfil their requirements at least 5 working days before the submission deadline (Wednesday, 02 October 2024 for Stage 1) to ensure there is sufficient time for organisational approval.
 The Host organisation approver must approve the completed application by the submission deadline.

-It is the applicant's responsibility to liaise with the Host Organisation's Approver and Head of Department to ensure that the required tasks are completed by the deadline.
+It is the applicant's responsibility to liaise with the Host Organisation's Approver, Head of Department, and the pro-VC for Research to ensure that the required tasks are completed by the deadline.
 Please contact the Grants team before the deadline if there is any issue.
-Alternatively, the Host Organisation's Approver or Head of Department can contact us directly.
-The Royal Society will not be held responsible for emails that are not received due to address errors or spam filters and no provision is made for nonreceipt of emails sent by the Royal Society.
+Alternatively, the Host Organisation's Approver, Head of Department or pro-VC for Research can contact us directly.
+The Royal Society will not be held responsible for emails that are not received due to address errors or spam filters and no provision is made for non-receipt of emails sent by the Royal Society.